deis/deis/client/README.rst

 Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.
 However, Deis can deploy anything using Heroku Buildpacks, Docker images or Chef recipes.
-Deis is designed to work with any cloud provider, although only EC2 is currently supported.
+Deis is designed to work with any cloud provider.
+Currently Amazon EC2 and Rackspace Cloud are supported.

 Why Deis?